m-kroog/Getting-and-Cleaning-Data/Getting and Cleaning Readme.txt

 Lines 34 to 39 returns all the rows that match the activity types

-Lines 41 to 46 group the data by the subjectId, takes the mean of that column and then takes the mean of each row
+Lines 41 to 46 group the data by the subjectId, takes the mean of that column

-Lines 48 to 49 creates a data frame of all six activity types and names each variable

-Line 51 makes the data tidy by combining all the activity types into one column and all the means into another column

-Lines 53 to 55 create a sequence from 1 to 30, combines it by column into the tidy data table and names each variable
+Lines 48 to 49 create a sequence from 1 to 30, combines it by row into the tidy data table

+Lines 51 to 53 creates a repetition of each activity type 30 times and combines it by row into a data frame

+Line 55 names the activity type column

+Line 57 combines by column the subjects, activity type and tidy data frames.

-Line 57 exports the tidy data table into a txt file
+Line 59 exports the tidy data table into a txt file